Best hybrid hatchbacks

-Some hybrid hatchbacks are able to travel a short distance on electric power alone, but nowhere near as far as the leading plug-in hybrids, which typically have larger batteries.
+Some hybrid hatchbacks are able to travel a short distance on electric power alone, but they won't go anywhere near as far as the leading plug-in hybrids, which typically have much larger batteries.

-So which model is right for you?
-To point you in the right direction, we’ve come up with a handy top five list of the best hybrid hatchbacks on sale today…
+So which model would be best for you?
+To point you in the right direction, we’ve come up with a handy top-five list of the best hybrid hatchbacks on sale today.

 5. Lexus CT 200h